HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 You can always use ```ens3f0.cpu01.maas``` to access the IP assigned to the interface.

+*TODO: Will rename the interface name to a better name, such as rdma01, rdma02 later.*

 The OFED driver is not installed by default.
 Please download the driver from [Mellanox](http://www.mellanox.com/page/products_dyn?product_family=26) and install it by yourself.

 # Configure PFC for RDMA Network